Ravn-Tech/HyperTag/README.md

 **Directory Import**: Import your existing directory hierarchies using ```$ hypertag import path/to/directory```.
 HyperTag converts it automatically into a tag hierarchy using metatagging.

-**Semantic Search  (Experimental)**: Search through all your text documents (yes, even PDF's) content indexed by HyperTag.
+**Semantic Search  (Experimental)**: Search through all your text documents (yes, even PDF's) content.
 This function is powered by the awesome [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) library.

+**HyperTag Daemon  (Experimental)**: Monitors `HyperTagFS` for user changes.
+Currently supports file and directory (tag) deletions + directory (name as query) creation with automatic query result population.
+Also spawns the DaemonService which speeds up semantic search significantly.

 **Fuzzy Matching Queries**: HyperTag uses fuzzy matching to minimize friction in the unlikely case of a typo.

 **File Type Groups**: HyperTag automatically creates folders containing common files (e.g. Images: jpg, png, etc., Documents: txt, pdf, etc., Source Code: py, js, etc.), which can be found in ```HyperTagFS```.

-**HyperTagFS Daemon  (Experimental)**: Monitors `HyperTagFS` for user changes.
-Currently supports file and directory (tag) deletions + directory (name as query) creation with automatic query result population.

 **HyperTag Graph**: Quickly get an overview of your HyperTag Graph!
 HyperTag visualizes the metatag graph on every change and saves it at `HyperTagFS/hypertag-graph.pdf`.